Information and pictures of the world's best beaches

 White sand, it's sh*t!

 Little known fact - fine white powder sand in the tropics is mostly composed of fish poo with a pinch of decayed sea critters.
-This is due to coral reef-grazing fish, in particular Parrot Fish (photo above) scraping and biting off chunks of coral in search of algae and coral polyps.
+This is due to coral reef-grazing fish, in particular Parrot Fish scraping, nibbling and biting off chunks of coral in search of algae and coral polyps.
 The fish excrete the inedible coral skeleton as fine white grains which then wash up on the beach for visitors to play in.
 Nice!

 Beaches outside the tropics usually have coarser yellow sand which is formed from rock or sea-shell degradation over millennia, or black sand which is often ancient volcanic remains.
 These kind of sands retain the sun's heat so can be tough to walk over in bare feet whereas the coral poo variety remains cool even under intense sunlight.
 No sh*t!